SparkPost/ds_mysql/TESTING.md

   * You have the root password so you can create new users

 NOTE the ec_runtests.pl test harness will throw warnings if msyspg isn't also installed locally;
-you can either install and configure msyspg or ignore these errors
+you can either install and configure msyspg or ignore these warnings.

 # Setup
 Execute the following SQL script to create the necessary resources for the tests to run: